Psalm 51:3–4, 12–13, 14–15

 In predicting He will be “lifted up,” Jesus isn’t describing only His coming Crucifixion (see John 3:14–15).
 Isaiah used the same word to tell how the Messiah, after suffering for Israel’s sins, would be raised high and greatly exalted (see Isaiah 52:3).
 Elsewhere the term describes how kings are elevated above their subjects (see 1 Maccabees 8:13).

-Troubled in His agony, Jesus didn’t pray to be saved.
-Instead, as we hear in today’s Epistle, He offered himself to the Father on the Cross—as a living prayer and supplication.
-For this, God gave Him dominion over heaven and earth (see Acts 2:33; Philippians 2:9).
+Troubled in His agony, Jesus doesn’t pray to be saved.
+Instead, as we hear in today’s Epistle, He offers himself to the Father on the Cross—as a living prayer and supplication.
+For this, God gives Him dominion over heaven and earth (see Acts 2:33; Philippians 2:9).

 Where He has gone we can follow—if we let Him lead us.
 To follow Jesus means hating our lives of sin and selfishness.
 It means trusting in the Father’s will, the law He has written in our hearts.
 Jesus’ “hour” continues in the Eucharist, where we join our sacrifices to His, giving God our lives in reverence and obedience—confident He will raise us up to bear fruits of holiness.